…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 They searched the Scriptures day after day

-Paul and Silas were teaching the truth.
+to see if Paul and Silas were teaching the truth.

 Acts 17:11 (NLT)